wlk/workout-tracker-akka-http/README.md

 This is the server-side part of the simple web project based on akka-http.

+The intention here is to provide a reasonably sized project written in akka-http for everyone to take a look at.

 ## Objective

 Create an application that tracks workouts (jogging) for logged in users: